An equivalence between critical points for rank constraints versus low-rank factorizations: Convergence guarantees

-(Note that $\mathcal{N}$ must contain some neighborhood of $\Xh$, since $X\mapsto \frac{\norm{\nabla\f(X)}}{\sigma_r(X)} $ is continuous.)
-Then \begin{itemize} \item For any stationary point $X$ of PGD with step size $\eta \leq 1/\beta$, if $X\in\mathcal{N}$ then $X=\Xh$. \item For any second-order stationary point $X$ of factorized gradient descent, if $X\in\mathcal{N}$ then $X=\Xh$. \end{itemize} \end{theorem} In this setting where $\kappa$ may be arbitrarily large, global optimality does not hold in general (as shown by \citet{zhang2018much}'s counterexample, discussed in \secref{global_opt} above).
-Nonetheless, the results in~\thmref{local_opt} still assure the existence of regions of attraction $\mathcal{N}$ within which the global minimum $\Xh$ will be discovered, for both the full-dimensional and factorized methods.
+in the case that $\rank(\Xh)=r$.
+Then: \begin{itemize} \item For any fixed point $X$ of PGD with any step size $\eta>0$, if $X\in\mathcal{N}$, then $X=\Xh$. \item If $X=AB^\top\in\mathcal{N}$ where $(A,B)$ is a SOSP of $\g(A,B)$, then $X=\Xh$. \end{itemize} \end{theorem} We note that $\Xh\in\mathcal{N}$ by the assumptions of the theorem.
+In this setting where $\kappa$ may be arbitrarily large, global optimality does not hold in general (as shown by \citet{zhang2018much}'s counterexample, discussed in \secref{global_opt} above).
+Nonetheless, the results in~\thmref{local_opt} still ensure the existence of regions of attraction $\mathcal{N}$ within which the global minimum $\Xh$ will be discovered, for both the full-dimensional and factorized methods.

-To compare with the existing results, the first part of~\thmref{local_opt} (for stationary points of PGD) is an immediate result given the work in~\citet{barber2017gradient}.
-Next, turning to the second part of the result, on the SOSPs of the factorized approach, some related results in the existing literature have shown that certain rank-constrained problems exhibit local region of attraction near the global minimum $\Xh$ \citep{candes2015phase,zheng2015convergent,tu2015low,bhojanapalli2016dropping,jain2013low}.
+To compare with the existing results, the first part of~\thmref{local_opt} (for fixed points of PGD) is an immediate result given the work in~\citet{barber2017gradient}.
+Next, turning to the second part of the result, on the SOSPs of the factorized approach, some related results in the existing literature have shown that certain rank-constrained problems exhibit local region of attraction near the global minimum $\Xh$ \citep{candes2015phase,zheng2015convergent,Zheng2016Convergence,tu2015low,bhojanapalli2016dropping,jain2013low}.
 While these problems satisfy the near-isometry property with $\kappa\approx 1$, our result in~\thmref{local_opt} extends to a broader setting with an arbitrarily large condition number $\kappa$. \citet{chen2015fast} have also established local convergence guarantees under conditions similar to restricted strong convexity and smoothness, but the difference is that they work with RSC and RSM type conditions defined directly on the factorized variable pair $(A,B)$.
 In addition, many of these works address the positive semidefinite setting, $X=AA^\top$, rather than the generic setting $X=AB^\top$ considered here.